-The difference between a well-run Accounts payable function and a chaotic AP team is the effectiveness of the invoice approval workflow.
+The difference between a well-run Accounts payable process function and a chaotic AP process is the effectiveness of the supplier invoice approval workflow.

-It is not the case that the controllers or CFO’s don’t understand the criticality of automation, in fact, most companies have invested in some form of invoice approval software so that they can automate the review and approval process.
+It is not the case that the controllers or CFOs don’t understand the criticality of AP automation.
+Most companies have invested in some form of invoice approval software to automate the review and approval process.
 But is the automation helping in reducing the time spent on processing invoices?

-Most of the invoice approval process is a combination of manual or automated processes.
+Most of the invoice approval process combines manual or automated processes.
 The process is generally cobbled together.
-We won’t be surprised if your current process looks like this

 1. Receive invoices via email or mail.

-2. Scan and put them in a shared folder, or online storage like Dropbox.
+2. Scan them in a shared folder or online storage like Dropbox.

-3. Followed by a manual process to review the invoice and then identify who needs to approve the invoice.
+3. Followed by a manual process to review the invoice and identify who needs approval.

-4. Email the person and then send multiple reminders so that you can get the invoice processed.
+4. Email the person and then send multiple reminders to get the invoice processed.

-5. Finally, enter the invoice into your accounting system like QuickBooks, Netsuite, Sage, or whatever the case might be.
+5. Finally, enter the invoice into your accounting system, like QuickBooks, so that they can process payment to the supplier.

-The solution to an efficient invoice processing process is to first clearly identify the optimum process and then use software for automating the invoice approval process.
-Yes, it is simple but still many companies directly jump into automation first without assessing the efficiency of the current process.
+Yes, it is simple, but still, many companies directly jump into automation first without assessing the efficiency of the current process.

-The key is not to look at the process in isolation but to review this in conjunction with your purchasing process.
+The key is not to look at the process in isolation but to review this in conjunction with your purchasing or procurement process.

-Increasing the productivity of your team starts with understanding the cost of productivity loss.
-It not only helps you build the business case but also provides key metrics you would need to measure the return on investment in this process.
+Increasing your team’s productivity starts with understanding the cost of productivity loss.
+It helps you build the business case and provides key metrics to measure the return on investment in this process.

-You could use the following cost to calculate your invoice processing cost or you could use some existing benchmarks.
+You could use the following cost to calculate your invoice processing cost or some existing benchmarks.
 The following is the breakdown